This page was first published on November 4, 2022

 Since postcards are larger, and sketches take more time, I usually only managed to finish the pencil sketch on the train and had to color the sketches at home at my desk.
 This is probably a good idea since the slightly larger format makes juggling a watercolor palette and water brush a little more awkward on a moving train.

 But all the same I did get a nice leather binder that perfectly fits postcards.
-It's "true A6" size which has closer proportions to postcards than personal size, and the two sets of holes are closer to each other (you could punch a whole between the two sets and have a line of seven evenly spaced holes, for what it's worth).
+It's "true A6" size which has closer proportions to postcards than personal size, and the two sets of holes are closer to each other (you could punch a hole between the two sets and have a line of seven evenly spaced holes, for what it's worth).

 I even vacuum-formed a postcard-size palette with holes that goes in the binder.
 I must admit I've only used it a few times on the train because of the size, but it's so cool, I'm looking for an opportunity to use it more.